 - related parties where necessary for administrative or contractual purposes.

-Our client database and some software licences are held in common with our closely- related entities as described in Section 2 above (“About Us”) and also with SRLV Financial LLP (a limited liability partnership incorporated in the UK with registration number OC312059 and registered office address 5th Floor, 89 New Bond Street, London W1S 1DA).
+Our client database and some software licences are held in common with our closely- related entities as described in Section 2 above (“About Us”).
 It is therefore possible that one entity may be able to access personal data controlled by another to an extent which goes beyond that needed for the proper performance of a contract.

 Where we have access to more information than we need we will only access records reasonably required to process data using a lawful basis.
 We have organisational measures and, as far as realistically possible, access controls and monitoring in place to ensure that client confidentiality is maintained and that access to personal data is on a “need to know” basis.

 If the law allows or requires us to do so, we may share your personal data with: